datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 ---
-title: 'Transforming user log data'
+title: 'The dataset'
-description: 'Loading a CSV file, transforming transactional user log data into tabular format, analyzing data for suitability for training a classification model, what is the power law concept and how to apply it to a candidate classification dataset.'
+description: 'Why is classification so useful.
+The dataset.
+Loading a CSV file.
+Transactional log data vs vectorized feature data.
+Transforming transactional user log data into tabular format.
+Analyzing data for suitability for training a classification model.
+What is the power law concept and how to apply it to a candidate classification dataset.'
 ---

 ## Creating and querying a SQL table in Spark